 Regardless of where you live and what type of turf grass you’re working with, aeration can help your lawn be healthier and more beautiful.
 The trick is knowing when it’s best to aerate, what equipment to use, and what else you can do to encourage the vigor of your grasses while limiting weeds’ ability to gain a foothold in the lawn.

 According to Josh Friell, Ph.
-D, of The Toro Company’s Center for Advanced Turf Technology, aeration introduces temporary stress to the turf, and recovery time is closely linked to growing conditions and annual growth cycles.
+D, of The Toro Company’s Center for Advanced Turf Technology, aeration introduces temporary stress to the turf.
+Recovery time is closely linked to growing conditions and annual growth cycles.
 As a result, it’s important to keep those considerations in mind when determining an annual aerification plan.

 When is the Best Time to Aerate?

-As mentioned earlier, the application of fertilizer and weed killer is beneficial shortly following aeration, but be sure to skip the weed killer if you’re going to overseed following aeration.
+- Applying an application of fertilizer and weed killer is beneficial shortly following aeration.
+However, be sure to skip the weed killer if you’re going to overseed following aeration.

-Friell said overseeding following aeration makes sense because seeds can take advantage of the disturbed surface to create better seed-to-soil contact.
+- Overseeding following aeration makes sense because seeds can take advantage of the disturbed surface to create better seed-to-soil contact, which encourages successful germination.

 Juror, Richard and Wallace, Greg, “Properly Aerating Lawns“, Iowa State University Extension and Outreach, Web.
 Aug.
 12, 2015